mrgagan17/swiggy-automation-bot/README.md

-#  Swiggy Voice Ordering Bot
+#  Swiggy Food Ordering Voice Bot

 A Python automation bot that uses voice commands to search food items on Swiggy automatically using Selenium and Speech Recognition.